octoTurnip/ha-flipped-utilities/README.md

 ### Style Upgrades

 If you want to disable the Material Design 3 component upgrades, toggle Style Upgrades off.
-Doing so will still allow you to set custom color themes, but will disable any other options in this section.
+Doing so will still allow you to set custom color themes and card types.

 ### Card Type